7 day Chiang Mai itinerary: Best things to see and do in Chiang Mai, Thailand

 If you have more time to spend in Chiang Mai and want to explore the National Park further, why not stay overnight and explore everything this beautiful place has to offer.

-Day 3: Explore some of Chiang Mai’s beautiful temples
+Day 3: Explore Chiang Mai’s beautiful temples

 Thailand is well known for its beautiful temples and Chiang Mai is the city of temples.
 There’s so many Buddhist temples in Chiang Mai – 117 to be exact!
 You can’t wander too far without coming across one.
 So, why are there so many temples in Chiang Mai?
 Chiang Mai was once the capital of the Lan Na kingdom, which covered most of Northern Thailand.
 During this time, Chiang Mai was an important city for the kingdom as it was the centre of trade for the area and between surrounding countries.
 Because of the importance of Chiang Mai, many temples were built here during this time.